Best practices and examples for creating effective fundraising campaigns with good descriptions, that will improve your chances of raising money.

 Describe the impact of the donation, how will it help, how will the donation money be used.

 Keep the length short.
 Most people don't have the patience to read a long description, try keeping it short and precise.
+A GivingWay study showed that the average amount of donations was 8 times higher for campaigns that used 450-500 words!

 Ask someone to proof-read your campaign.
 When you are finished composing the description, ask some one else to go over it.
 See that everything you meant to say is understood, that the message is clear and that there are no mistakes.